dsw7/DSW-Thesis/thesis_pdb_to_dft/README.md

 is then used to increment the position of a dimethyl sulfide molecule (approximation for the methionine CE-SD-CG moiety) along a vector normal to the aromatic plane.
 Here we can force the DMS molecule closer or further away from the aromatic ring.
-These translations are then exported using a homemade ```.xyz``` file generator for rendering hydrogens in Avogadro.
+These translations are then exported using a homemade '.xyz' file generator for rendering hydrogens in Avogadro.
 Then a Python script writes homemade `.inp` files for ORCA.
 The most interesting part is that there is a script that writes code, "code that writes code", in a process analogous to a computer virus.
 The Python script writes a shell script for the execution of DFT calculations using the premade